Jökulsárlón – The Glacier Lake

 With the receding of the glacier, Jökulsárlón has taken shape and become bigger and deeper for each year.
 It has always been said that Öskjuvatn has been the deepest lake in Iceland with its depth of 217 m (712 ft) but that has changed now.
 Jökulsárlón is now the deepest lake and it reaches a depth of 248 m (814 ft) according to the last measurement that took place in 2010.

 Jökulsárlón factsThe flow of water from the glacier and the melting ice is in average 250 to 300 cubic m/s (8828 -10594 cubic ft/s).
-The distance between the lagoon and the ocean gets shortened each year du the the lagoon is getting bigger while the ocean is eating away the beach.
+The distance between the lagoon and the ocean gets shortened each year because the lagoon is getting bigger while the ocean is eating away the beach.

 Jökulsárlón is also a famous movie site as can be read in our blog Camp like a boss!